liubacordie/playbook/guidelines/visiting-other-offices.md

 Team spirit is essential for the close working of our team.
 Being able to trust each other, speak frankly about difficult topics, support each other through good and bad: all of that needs an investment of time and soul.
 Having a distributed team - across three offices and many co-working or remote locations - can make it even more difficult to build and maintain that.

+Before you plan your travel, take your time to think about the best dates and schedules for travel.
+After the purchase of the tickets, changes are not available unless justification and approval.
+So please bear in mind that once the plane tickets/ accommodation have been purchased, all changes/ cancelations will be at the employee expense, if the reason for such is not a company related matter or any reason of force majeure.

 This guideline describes and formalises staff ability to move around and visit other offices.

 ## Onboarding